ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ## Creating your Ark Wallet

-Your Ark Wallet is a unique address that will store your Ark.
+Your Ark Wallet is a unique address that will store your ARK.

 1. Open the ArkClient.
 2. Select "CREATE ACCOUNT".